federgraph/RiggVar-RG38/README.md

 > Documentation drawings are new, started in 2020.

-You may want to look at the project only to see these drawings in action.
+To see these drawings in action may be the only reason why you may want to look at the project.
-There is a button with caption FD (see screenshot above) which you can use to bring up the form with the documentation drawings.
+Button FD (see screenshot above) will bring up the form with the documentation drawings.

 <a href="doc/images/RiggVar-FD-01.png">*Documentation drawings can serve as a unit test alternative.*<br>
 ![FormDrawing screenshot](doc/images/RiggVar-FD-01.png)</a>

 With the code in folder Graph2 I have determined how the documentation should be done.
 More drawings should be added.
-Then it will be easier to explain the project, by explaining the drawings.
+It will be easier then to explain the project - by explaining the drawings.

 ## How to build

 This is a Delphi FMX project, currently using IDE 10.3.3.

-Before you open the project in the IDE you need to recreate the dproj file, because it is in gitignore.
+Before you open the project in the IDE you need to recreate a **new dproj file**, because I added it to gitignore:
-I recommend that you create a new FMX project in the default new project area, save project as RG38, then copy just the dproj file (Delphi Project File) over to the RG38 working directory.
+- Create a new FMX project in the default new project area,
+- save project as RG38,
+- then copy just the dproj file (Delphi Project File) over to the RG38 working directory.

 Once you have added the new dproj file you should be able to open the project in the Delphi IDE and run in the debugger with F9.